What is in a Journal Entry?

 Payment Settings

 To understand how deposits will be created, you need to reference what is in the journal entry.
-Online sales channels can process orders in a multitude of ways through countless payment processors.
+Online sales channels can process orders in a multitude of ways through countless payment gateways.
 However, when the sale is completed through a sales channel or marketplace, the sale always has an order, and the order always has a payment method.

 For example, a Shopify sale channel uses both Shopify Payments and PayPal to process different payment events.
 A customer may check out with a Visa card through Shopify Payments, and then hours later process a second order with the same Visa card through PayPal.
 The two different orders will possess different payment methods when downloaded to Webgility to identify themselves.